 To illustrate how different offense classes consume resources, SPAC analyzed the data for the average number of exits in each class for 2015, 2016 and 2017.

 Who is the average inmate coming out of state prison?
 What crime did he or she commit?
 How long did he or she spend in the system?
 What was his or her experience?
-To begin answering these questions, SPAC analyzed state prison releases to create an average “profile” using the most often occurring characteristics, as well as average and median lengths of stay.
+To begin answering these questions, SPAC analyzed state prison releases to create an average “profile” using the most often occurring characteristics.
+These 2018 profiles focus solely on those released from prison, not all convicted of felonies, but provides an update to an earlier analysis.